 Skip to content

-Understanding the Connection Status of the TCP Protocol
+Understanding the Connection Status of the TCP

-First, let's understand the various connection states in the TCP protocol and how to interpret them from packet capture analysis.
+First, let's understand the various connection states in the TCP and how to interpret them from packet capture analysis.

 TCP connection status